 It’s not often I say this about a Laurel & Hardy film, but I find it very hard to laugh at much of ‘Below Zero‘.
-It’s a very bleak, unfriendly, cold and at times downright violent affair, with the boys doing their utmost to weather storms of all kinds.
+The world we find the boys inhabiting is a very bleak, unfriendly, cold and at times downright violent one, with the boys doing their utmost to weather storms of all kinds.

 In some ways, it could be argued that ‘Below Zero‘, perhaps more than any other of the boys’ movies, is a product of its time and serves to shine a light on what was a reality of life, for many people in the US, at the close of the roaring twenties and the beginning of the thirties.